Morioh/BTC-Price-Focasting/README.md

 dataset = dataset.flat_map(lambda window: window.batch(sequence_length))
 dataset = dataset.batch(32).shuffle(1000)
 ```
-4. Model Architecture
+## 4. Model Architecture

 I choose an LSTM-based model for BTC price forecasting due to its capacity to capture long-term dependencies in sequential data.
 LSTMs are ideal for time series analysis as they retain information over long sequences through their internal memory gates, which is crucial for financial forecasting.

-	•	First LSTM Layer (50 units): Outputs a sequence, enabling further layers to process more granular temporal patterns.
+  - **First LSTM Layer (50 units)**: Outputs a sequence, enabling further layers to process more granular temporal patterns.
-	•	Second LSTM Layer (50 units): Compresses the sequence into a single timestep output, capturing essential patterns in a compact representation.
+  - **Second LSTM Layer (50 units)**: Compresses the sequence into a single timestep output, capturing essential patterns in a compact representation.
-	•	Dense Layer: A fully connected layer with 25 units to refine the features extracted from the LSTM layers.
+  - **Dense Layer**: A fully connected layer with 25 units to refine the features extracted from the LSTM layers.
-	•	Output Layer: A final dense layer with a single unit to predict the next day’s BTC price.
+  - **Output Layer**: A final dense layer with a single unit to predict the next day’s BTC price.

 Code Example